 If you think the field of OR nursing fits your career goals, you can become an OR nurse by following these three steps.

 First, you must earn a nursing degree.
 There a few different options for you to choose from.

 Associate Degree in Nursing

 Obtaining a two-year Associate Degree in Nursing (ADN) is the minimum requirement to be licensed as a registered nurse.
-It’s possible to become an OR nurse with an ADN alone but employers often prefer further certification.
+It is possible to become an OR nurse with an ADN alone but some employers prefer additional education.

-After completing a degree, aspiring OR nurses must pass the National Council Licensure Examination (NCLEX-RN) exam to become registered nurses.
-This allows the nurse to obtain state certification and start practicing legally in the state where they sat for the exam.
+After completing a degree, aspiring OR nurses must pass the National Council Licensure Examination (NCLEX-RN) exam to become a registered nurse.
+This allows the nurse to start practicing legally in the state where they sat for the exam.